Department of the Environment and Water Resources, 2007

 - objects of historical significance not covered under Class A.

 Objects illegally exported from another country in contravention of the cultural heritage laws of that country, and imported into Australia, may be subject to seizure and forfeiture to the Commonwealth for return to the requesting government.
-In 2005–06 the department liaised with a number of foreign countries on cases involving objects such as aircraft relics, fossils and Egyptian artefacts.

 The National Cultural Heritage Account was established under section 25 of the Protection of Movable Cultural Heritage Amendment Act 1999 and in accordance with the regulatory requirements of the Commonwealth Financial Management and Accountability Act 1997.
 Its purpose is to facilitate the acquisition of Australian protected objects for display or safekeeping.